-Running a small business is not an easy job.
+Despite the popular notion, running a small business is not an easy job.
 It’s a roller coaster ride, there are ups and downs.
 Small businesses will face some unexpected ventures throughout their operations.
-And when it comes to small business pain points, there are some that almost all business owners face throughout their entrepreneurship.
-Here are a couple of small business pain points and tips on how to fix them.
+And when it comes to small business pain points, there are a few points that almost all business owners face throughout their entrepreneurship.
+From dealing with customers complaints to time management.

-- Insufficient Working Capital
+- Not enough Working Capital

 If you find yourself exhausting resources in no time, you are not alone.
 Most of the small businesses fail just because of misusing capital.
-Normally, small business owners underestimate the spending and at the end of the day, they don’t have capital to invest in other business activities.
-So it is up to business owner to identify the potential financial need and invest capital carefully.
-Another option for managing this situation is small business loan.
-By getting a small business loan you can cover all your business expenses effectively.
+Normally, small business owners underestimate the spending and at the end of the day, they don’t have the capital to invest in other business activities.
+So, it is up to the business owner to identify the potential financial need and utilize the capital, strategically and carefully.

-- Spending all amount on one endeavor.
+- Spending all the amount on one endeavor.

-- Spending too much time on non-cash-generating activities
+- Wasting time on non-cash-generating activities.

-- Failing to separate business and personal funds
+- Failing to separate business and personal funds.

 - Cash Flow Management

 It is deemed as the most important entrepreneurial skill.
 Maintaining consistent cash flow is quite difficult for small business owners.
-Almost 4/10 businesses in US fail due to lack of cash flow management.
-Therefore setting up right financial foundation for your business is crucial.
-You can also get small business loan to strengthen your cash flow.
+Almost 4/10 businesses in the US fail due to the lack of cash flow management.
+Therefore setting up the right financial foundation for your business is crucial.
+You can also get a small business loan to strengthen your cash flow.
 It is also advised to manage your business cash flow personally.
 Collect all your receivables and decelerate your payables without risking your rapport with your vendors and suppliers.

 - Hiring and Retaining Staff

 You don’t always have to hire full-time employees.
 If you want to design a website or create a brand identity, you can hire freelancers as well.
 It is also difficult to retain your best employees on the board while there are lavish opportunities out there.
 Just because you are short on cash doesn’t mean that you cannot retain them, there are some other ways to leverage them and keep them on board.

 - Employee Turnover

-- Dealing with Customer Complaints
+- Handling Customer Complaints

 - Apologize for any inconvenience that you might have caused, even deliberately.

-- Identify their needs
+- Identify their needs.

-- Be available
+- Be available.

 Running a small business is quite complicated, but rewarding.
 Take note of these major sticking points and their solutions and run your business effectively.